 What to expect

 Greek Wines are now well perched on any Oenologist’s list along with French and Italian wines.
 Santorini wine varietals have a special place in the world of Greek wines because of that distinctive volcano flavour.
-This is a gift of the Santorini Volcano eruptions that gave the island that special volcanic ash tinged soil which infuses the grapes with a different acidic taste.
+This is a gift of the Santorini Volcano eruptions that gave the island that special volcanic ash tinged soil that infuses the grapes with a different acidic taste.

 There are a decent number of wineries here, which is why wine tours in Santorini are so incredibly popular.
 However, if you are short on time and can just take in one winery then Santo winery definitely tops the list as it offers the perfect package.
 Some say that Santo is the best place in Santorini to enjoy the sunset… it beats Oia in terms of the cliff and setting sun views.
 Others love the combination of a huge wine shop, gourmet restaurant, curated wine tours and an incredible setting to sip wine in.